daireto/sqlactive/README.md

 <!-- omit in toc -->
 # SQLActive

-A sleek, powerful and asynchronous ActiveRecord-style wrapper for SQLAlchemy.
+SQLActive is a lightweight and asynchronous ActiveRecord-style wrapper for SQLAlchemy.
 Bring Django-like queries, automatic timestamps, nested eager loading, and dictionary serialization for SQLAlchemy models.